Mentoring-Bordeaux/platform-engineering/api/README.md

 ## Configuration

 This project uses ASP.NET Core User Secrets for secure configuration management.
-To set up your environment manage your user secrets using your IDE, or via the command line as shown below:
+To set up your environment, manage your user secrets using your IDE, or via the command line as shown below:

 ```bash
 # Set the Nuxt app URL (default: http://localhost:3000)